guidorota/core567-website/src/posts/2024/2024-10-24-building-core567-static-website.md

 ---
 title: 'Building Core 567 - Part 1'
-description: 'A brief description of how I used 11ty, a static site generator, to build Core 567.'
+description: 'A brief description of how this website was built.'
 date: 2024-10-24
 tags:
   - technology